msaeedallahbaksh/DaVinciVision/README.md

 # DaVinciVision 🎨
-Project for DSCI-471 where the aim is to build CNN prediction models which predict which artist created an artwork.
+Aim is to build CNN prediction models which predict which artist created an artwork.

 ## File Explanation
 - gitignore - contains file types to ignore for git.